 NZTA reserves the right to deny any candidate they deem to not have the required experience on a case by case basis.
 This is an extremely challenging three-day workshop for those wishing to train others at the TC and Level 1 STMS levels.
 In the near future candidates will also be required to have some form of adult education certification and experience.

-Advanced Traffic Management Planners Workshop (ATMP)
+Temporary Traffic Management Planners Workshop (TTMP)

 However, an engineering, design or planning background is highly recommended.
 This an in-depth workshop for those wishing to further their skills and knowledge to develop high-quality TMPs.